 Strengths

-- Platform team builds shared capabilities while domains own data products.
+- The platform team builds shared capabilities while domains own their data products and answer for them.

-- Lower time-to-data without sacrificing standards or cost control.
+- Time-to-data drops without losing standards or cost control.

 Risks

-- Requires explicit ownership boundaries and interface contracts.
+- Needs explicit ownership boundaries and interface contracts — otherwise responsibility blurs.

 Best fit: Very large organizations with highly autonomous domain units.